 - Uncover past trauma at the root of mental health issues

 - Build executive functioning, including impulse control

 - Use Dialectical Behavioral Therapy, one of the most effective modalities for teens who self-harm, to improve distress tolerance, emotional self-regulation, and effective communication skills

 - Strengthen parent-child relationships, so teens feel safe to reach out to parents for support when they are struggling rather than turning to cutting as a form of emotional release.

-Ultimately, parent involvement in therapy is one of the most important keys to successful healing from the teen mental health conditions underlying teen self-harm.
+At Newport Academy, we help teens recover from mental health conditions while learning healthy coping skills for stress and self-regulation.
 Reach out to us today to learn more about Newport Academy’s integrated approach to adolescent treatment.

 F1000Res.
 2019 Oct; 8 : F1000.

 Pediatrics.
 2018 Apr; 141(4): e20173517.